 Understanding the Regulatory Tiers

 Not all AI hiring laws are created equal.
-We've organized states into three tiers:
+We've organized states into three tiers based on the depth and stringency of their regulations:

 - Tier 1 (Comprehensive): Broad coverage of AI tools + multiple compliance requirements (disclosure, audits, impact assessments) + meaningful penalties